Serenitea/MERapp/README.md

  - valid____Input(): where ____ indicates a Pet trait, currently Name, Weight, and Diet Caloric Content.
  Boolean indicating whether the pet trait for that input is a valid entry.

+##Phase 4: Task 3
+The GUI was much harder to implement than previous tasks: the increased complexity highlighted the critical importance of preplanning.
+I had a good idea of what classes and methods I needed to implement Part of the reason for this is simply unfamiliarity with Java classes, particularly Swing.
+Initially, the most pressing concern was to implement a working program.

+I attempted to begin with custom clases and subclasses.
+However, I was constantly changing basic properties of the class as I needed, and I had an extremely difficult time implementing the most complex UI interface, the main dashboard.
+I resorted to adding necessary features using methods instead of using custom classes.
+As the program grew more complicated.
+It also became buggier and more complicated to debug, and unexpected interactions between features and their exceptions occured.
+I had to go through the application and write out the expected state of the app, what the possible combinations of outcomes are, and the expected logic of the app.
+Going through the app state by state was tedious but made the app cleaner and more robust.

+After every feature was implemented and debugged, I was able to extract each tab as a custom class, though the resulting organization is still flawed.
+If I had more time, I would further organize the random collection of interface components, found in ContentComponent and scattered throughout MERapp, into a custom Class or nested within the appropriate classes.

+In the future I will likely focus more on planning out the state changes, events, and data flow before seriously considering type hierarchy organization.
+I would likely start by planning and writing down the explicit details of desired events and states before starting to write code.
+While this was obviously the sole purpose of CPSC110, systematic program design with explicit planning seems even more essential to OOP.